27th Annual Seminars on Audition

 905-896-1000

 Seminars on Audition is a one day conference relevant to Audiologists, Hearing Instrument Practitioners, researchers and Engineers interested in hearing loss, its prevention, assessment and remediation.
-For almost a quarter of a century, experts from all over North America have shared their knowledge and insight with us.
 A forum will be provided where participants can exchange experiences, information and philosophies.

 Registration